 - It is expected that every child will respond differently to news about the cancer.
 Some may have many questions while others will prefer not to discuss it.
 Respect your child’s individual coping style.
 The important thing is to let your child know that you or another adult close to your child is available to listen to concerns and offer care and support when your child is ready.

 Along with adapting strategies you might use in communicating with your younger child, consider these approaches:

 - Explain that there is no wrong or right way to feel, and that fear, sadness, anger, and even having no feelings at all are all normal reactions.

-- Let your teenager know that if it’s difficult to talk to you about feelings, there are others who can listen and help – including the Kids Express staff, nurses, social workers, and your medical team.
+- Let your teenager know that if it’s difficult to talk to you about feelings, there are others who can listen and help – including social workers, nurses, and your medical team.

 - Encourage your teenager to take care of him- or herself and continue taking part in regular activities as much as possible.

 When thinking about talking with your child about your cancer, it is normal to feel sad and scared.
 It is natural as a parent to want to protect your child from anything that might cause pain or worry.
 You may not be able to protect your child from the reality of your cancer.
 But you can offer your love and understanding and teach your child healthy ways of coping with life’s most difficult challenges.